MJoym/NCA/README.md

 ### References:
 This is a pytorch implementation of the model described in this [paper](https://distill.pub/2020/growing-ca/).

-This code is also based on the implementations of the following GutHub users:
+This code is also based on the implementations of the following GitHub users:

 [jankrepl](https://github.com/jankrepl/mildlyoverfitted/tree/master/github_adventures/automata)